 How long does the conveyancing process take?

 There are different stages to the conveyancing process.
 These include the solicitor obtaining confirmation that the buyer has a mortgage or money to buy the property, drafting contracts, arranging local searches related to the property being bought, and keeping in contact with all parties involved.
-It can take 3-4 months and more at the moment due to current high activity in the property market.
+It can take 3-4 months and more if there is high activity in the property market.

 When are contracts usually exchanged?